AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/generative-ai/unanswered-questions.md

 ---
 # Unanswered Questions {#unanswered-questions}

-See all questions the chatbot couldn't answer or the ones visitors marked as "not helpful" and use this valuable information to create additional pre-approved responses.
+See all questions the chatbot couldn't answer and/or the ones visitors marked as "not helpful" and use this valuable information to create additional pre-approved responses.

 >[!NOTE]
 >